-5.1.1.1 The Proposed Development Under the SEPP
+5.1.1.2 The Proposed Development Under the SEPP

-The proposed development represents the increase in size of the existing operations on the site.
-Although the use of the site itself may be considered to be potentially hazardous industry under the SEPP, the existing approval and approvals regime in place and the fact that no increase in the amount of potentially hazardous materials to be stored or used on site will be required, mean that no further consideration of SEPP 33 is required.
+The proposed development does not represent an increase in size of the existing operations on the site.
+Although the use of the Woodchem site itself may be considered to be potentially hazardous industry under the SEPP, the existing approval and approvals regime in place and the fact that no increase in the amount of potentially hazardous materials to be stored or used on site will be required, mean that no further consideration of SEPP 33 is required.